Back

 3 – Use more active learning methods

 One of the most common mistakes students make is spending most of their study time with passive methods such as reading.
 Of course, it seems efficient to read the material over and over again, but then the information (or crumbs of it) only goes in one direction.
-A small part of what you learn is stored in long-term memory, but at no point does your brain actually take what you learn and form logical units of it, let alone link it to existing knowledge.
+A small part of what you learn is stored in long-term memory, but at no point does your brain actually take what you learn and form logical entities of it, let alone link it to existing knowledge.

 • Flashcards